talhaQ96/talhaQ96/README.md

 # Hi there, I'm Talha! 👋

 ## 🧑 About Me
 I’m a WordPress expert with extensive experience in crafting custom themes and plugins from scratch.
-Excelling in all aspects of WordPress and having worked remotely with agencies in the UK, USA, and Australia, I’m a seasoned contractor and freelancer ready to bring my skills to your next WordPress project or collaboration.
+Excelling in all aspects of WordPress and having worked remotely with agencies in the UK, USA, and Australia.
+Being a seasoned contractor and freelancer I am ready to bring my skills to your next WordPress project or collaboration.

 ## 🛠️ Skills & Technologies